rljacobson/jasper2/_posts/2018-07-02-defining-the-wolfram-language-part-0-the-challenge.markdown

 *What is the definition of the Wolfram Language?* This is the first in a series of articles attempting to answer this question.<!--more-->

 What *is* a programming language, really?
 Most programming languages in production use, like C++ or Javascript, have some kind of formal specification that defines the language that each implementation (e.g. each compiler or web browser) must adhere to.
 Many languages also have a "reference implementation" of the language whose source code could be studied, at least in principle, to determine precisely how the language works.
-Wolfram Language, the programming language of Mathematica, has neither of these things.
+[Wolfram Language](https://www.wolfram.com/language/), the programming language of [Mathematica](http://www.wolfram.com/mathematica/), has neither of these things.

 But what if it did?
 What would a language specification look like for Wolfram Language?
 If you were tasked with writing the spec, how would you do it, and what choices would you make?
-This is how we shall imagine ourselves throughout this series of articles: as language documentarians reconstructing the syntactic and semantic structure of Wolfram Language from its usage alone.
+This is how we shall imagine ourselves throughout this series of articles: as language documentarians reconstructing the syntactic and semantic structure of Wolfram Language from its usage.

+Some of the information in this series grew out of my work on [FoxySheep](https://github.com/rljacobson/FoxySheep), an open source parser for the Wolfram Language.
+Parts [1](defining-the-wolfram-language-part-1-finding-operators) and [2](defining-the-wolfram-language-part-2-operator-properties) began life as an answer I submitted to [mathematica.stackexchange.com](https://mathematica.stackexchange.com/a/180033/27662).
+I try to keep the answer up to date.

 ## The Impossibility Problem